techreturners/lm-lab-aks-terraform-devopsupskill/docs/PUSHINGIMAGE.md

 The way you tell Docker about your container registries is through the tagging system.

 You can tag the image you built in step 2 with a new tag for your container registry.
-To do this (replace the PROJECT-ID with your GCP project ID):
+To do this (replace the REGISTRY_NAME with your Azure registry name):

 ```
-docker tag devops-bookstore-api:1.0 devopsupskillregistry.azurecr.io/devopsupskill/devops-bookstore-api:1.0
+docker tag devops-bookstore-api:1.0 REGISTRY_NAME.azurecr.io/devopsupskill/devops-bookstore-api:1.0
 ```

 You can see your Docker images by running `docker images` and you should see your tagged version.

 ### Step 5 - Push your image

 Once the image has been tagged and you have configured docker to be authenticated with your account you should be able to push your image.

+Remember the registry name will be slightly different to the example shown below.

 ```
-docker push devopsupskillregistry.azurecr.io/devopsupskill/devops-bookstore-api:1.0
+docker push REGISTRY_NAME.azurecr.io/devopsupskill/devops-bookstore-api:1.0
 ```

 If all works you should see it show progress of your "push"